LykkeCity/lykke.dotnettemplates/Lykke.Service.LykkeService/README.md

 dotnet new lkeservice -n ${ServiceName} -o Lykke.Service.${ServiceName}
 ```
 This will create a solution in the current folder, where `${ServiceName}` is the service name without Lykke.Service. prefix.
-Optionally -o output-folder parameter can be used to create solution in provided folder

 When temlate has changed, to update installed template run again command: